 - The impact of completing the task

-By taking all of this into account, you can create a prioritization system that is much more effective and efficient.
+By taking all of this into account, (understanding what does it mean to consider logic when prioritizing tasks), you can create a prioritization system that is much more effective and efficient.

 Assigning specific days or times to complete certain tasks